Automatic Safety Pool Cover - Winter Care

 An automatic safety pool cover is probably the most common addition to any fiberglass pool.
 We install an auto cover on over half of the fiberglass pools we build.

 The main features of an auto cover is that they keep the inground pool safe, increase energy efficiency, and keep the pool clean.
 The not so obvious benefit is that an auto cover can also serve as your winter cover saving you the cost of a winter mesh cover.
 It also means you don’t have to drill the holes in your deck that are needed for a winter cover.
 If you choose to go this route (and it really is a great way to go) there are a few things you will need to keep in mind and pay attention to through the fall closing and winter.

 being too low

-The last and worst case scenario is thankfully more rare.
-If the load is left on the cover and the tracks hold in the retainers (the part that’s imbedded in the concrete) the tracks can pull the concrete or pool wall apart as the retainers are forced in towards the water from the weight.
+The last and worst case scenario is thankfully rarer.
+If the load is left on the cover and the tracks hold in the retainers (the part that’s embedded in the concrete) the tracks can pull the concrete or swimming pool wall apart as the retainers are forced in towards the water from the weight.
 Unfortunately this requires some degree of concrete work and can require the rework and or repair of the pool wall itself.

 The solution to avoid this to keep the pool water level FULL at winterization, keep your cover pump working, and PAY ATTENTION to your cover.